 In the above example, the primary KPI for PPC is cost per acquisition rather than revenue as revenue would only give us part of the picture.
 Any big changes in PPC budget would have a significant impact on revenue but this wouldn’t be an indication that the PPC activity is going well necessarily.
 It’s better to measure cost per acquisition as this takes budget changes out of the calculation.

-I recently attended a Workshop called How to Build your Digital Strategy presented by a man from Indus Net Techshu, a very successful Digital Marketing agency from India.
+This one is all about prioritizing.
+I recently attended a workshop called How to Build your Digital Strategy presented by a man from Indus Net Techshu, a very successful Digital Marketing agency from India.
 Amongst many interesting ideas one, in particular, stood out:

 “You can fix your KPIs or you can fix your budget.
 They can’t both be fixed.”